 - We also recommend enabling the MySQL query cache and setting the query cache size to at least 10 megabytes.

 An example configuration of /etc/my.cnf with these modified settings looks like this:

 No special database tuning is currently required for databases other than MySQL.

-Arsenale Dataplane is a standard JIRA add-on, and can be downloaded and installed from within the JIRA Universal Plugin Manager.
+Arsenale Dataplane is a standard Jira add-on, and can be downloaded and installed from within the Jira Add-On Manager.